Punjab CM election: SC relegates Hamza Shahbaz to ‘interim CM’ with limited powers

 Qadir argued that the bench should put itself in the deputy speaker’s place to which the court asked where the record of the election it had sought was.

-The chief justice said they want to see if Mazari had the letter sent by PML-Q Chief Chaudhry Shujaat.
+The chief justice said they want to see the letter sent by PML-Q Chief Chaudhry Shujaat to Mazari.

-The court restored Punjab Chief Minister Hamza Shahbaz’s status before July 1, making him an interim chief minister.
+After these arguments, the court restored Punjab Chief Minister Hamza Shahbaz’s status before July 22, relegating him to an interim chief minister.

 The chief justice said that Hamza would serve as a trustee as they could not leave the province without an administrative head.

-The court ordered the deputy speaker to submit a written response and directed the Punjab government to do so as well.
+The court ordered the deputy speaker to submit a written response and directed the Punjab government to do so as well in the next hearing.

 Morning hearing